 - Broken dentures, bridges, crowns, etc.

 Toothaches may be caused by tooth decay, an abscessed tooth, or infected gums.
-You may feel a sharp and constant pain on the affected area.
-In some cases, the gums may also swell, causing fever or headache.
+You may feel a sharp and constant pain in the affected area.
+The gums may also swell in some cases, causing fever or headache.

 Visit us as soon as possible.
-Until you can reach us, consider:
+Until you can reach us, consider the following:

 - Over-the-counter pain medication

 - Keep the area as clean as possible

 Knocked out teeth, what to do